bayyangjie/Insurance-Dashboard-Analysis/README.md

 # Visualizations

 ## Scatterplot of Average Premium and Claims by Vehicle Type and Make
-Symmetry shading was used to distinguish the Vehicle Type and Make models that were generating profit from the loss making ones.
-This can be seen from the red area that indicates loss making vehicle types/makes and purple region representing the profit making vehicle types/makes.
+Symmetry shading was used to distinguish the Vehicle Type and Make models that were generating profit (purple) from the loss-making vehicle types/makes (red).